 - The Rauma Line, connecting Dombås to Åndalsnes

 - The famous Flåm Line, connecting Myrdal to Flåm

-- BOAT and FERRY lines: many choices exist.
+- BOAT and FERRY lines to enjoy the Norwegian fjords: many choices exist.

-- If you have a few hours to spare, a ferry ride from Flåm to Balestrand to Bergen is a wonderful way to cruise the Sognefjord.
+- If you have a few hours to spare, a ferry ride from Flåm to Balestrand to Bergen is a wonderful way to cruise the Sognefjord, the largest of the Norwegian fjords.
 We expose our clients to that wonderful exploration on this tour.
 Once in Bergen you can catch a ferry down to Stavanger, in the south, and be there in about 5 hours.

-- If you have 7 nights you can embark a Hurtigruten cruise and travel from Bergen all the way to Kirkenes, near the Russian border.
+- If you have 7 nights you can embark a Hurtigruten cruise (there are also some Northern Lights cruise) and travel from Bergen all the way to Kirkenes, near the Russian border.
+Many Norway tours combine a cruise along the coast with a land package as well.
 With fewer nights you can get to Ålesund, Trondheim or Bodø, for instance.
 Starting in 2021, travelers will also be able to cruise the Norwegian coast on Havila, a well-established Norwegian company in the shipping arena, now entering the leisure segment.

 - FLIGHTS: in addition to SAS, Norwegian Air and other major carriers, count on the domestic Widerøe to deliver you safely and comfortably to some of the more remote airports in Norway.

 Scandinavia Tours including Norway and other Nordic Countries: